Your Marriage Needs These Boundaries!

 I immediately took the phone to the living room and sat down beside my husband so my conversation was public and not hidden.

-It was simple, discreet and not rude to the other individual, but it was still keeping my marriage priority.
+It was simple, discreet and not rude to the other individual, but it helped me keep marriage boundaries priority.

-Other times, I have seen my husband in a conversation with a woman, and he would wave me over, introduce and involve me in the conversation.
+Other times, I have seen my husband in a conversation with a woman, and he would wave me over and introduce me.

 Really, we are one flesh, and include each other in almost everything in our lives — especially keeping our marriage safe and protected.

 When you promised to stay faithful and true to your spouse, you may not have realized what a dark and dirty world it is out there.

 But, you have to fight to keep your promise.

 It’s not as easy as saying “I do” or “I will.”